Sai-Swaroop126/ecommerce-data-pipeline/README.md

 Goal:

-Build a complete data pipeline that can generate insights for an eCommerce business.
+Built a complete data pipeline that can generate insights for an eCommerce business.

 ✔ Steps involved
 Step	Description